Sir William Houston, 1st Baronet: Early service

-William Houston was born on 10 August 1766, the only child of Andrew Houston of Renfrewshire.
+William Houston was born on 10 August 1766, the only child of Andrew Houston of Calderhaugh (Calderhall, or Calder Hall), Kirknewton, West Lothian, Scotland.
 Houston was commissioned into the 31st (Huntingdonshire) Regiment of Foot as an ensign on 18 July 1781.
-He was promoted to lieutenant on 2 April 1782 and joined an unnumbered regiment raised as a temporary unit - he was promoted to captain within this unit on 13 March 1783 but upon the end of the American Revolutionary War it was disbanded.
-Houston's next regiment was the 19th Regiment of Foot which he joined on 20 July 1785.
+He was promoted to lieutenant on 2 April 1782, and joined an unnumbered regiment raised as a temporary unit; he was promoted to captain within this unit on 13 March 1783.
+Upon the end of the American Revolutionary War, it was disbanded.

+Houston's next regiment was the 19th Regiment of Foot, which he joined on 20 July 1785.
 With the 19th he served at Jamaica until 1791 when they were transferred to Gibraltar.
-By the start of the French Revolutionary War in February 1793 the regiment was back in England, and they were soon sent to serve in the Flanders campaign.
-Here Houston was promoted to major on 30 May 1794 and given command of the 19th in the campaign.
-He was promoted to lieutenant-colonel on 18 March 1795 and as such command the 84th Regiment of Foot until 10 June when he transferred to the command of the 58th Regiment of Foot.
+By the start of the French Revolutionary War in February 1793, the regiment was back in England, and they were soon sent to serve in the Flanders campaign.
+Here, Houston was promoted to major on 30 May 1794, and was given command of the 19th in the campaign.
+He was promoted to lieutenant-colonel on 18 March 1795 and as such command the 84th Regiment of Foot until 10 June, when he transferred to the command of the 58th Regiment of Foot.

 He commanded the 58th at the Capture of Minorca in 1798.
-Later he commanded a brigade at the sieges of Alexandria and Cairo for which he received the Turkish Order of the Crescent, second class (KC).
-Houston was promoted to colonel on 29 April 1802 during the Peace of Amiens, commanding a brigade first at Malta and then at Brighton in order to protect against any possible French invasion upon the beginning of the Napoleonic Wars in 1803.
-Houston commanded another brigade in the Walcheren Expedition of 1809 and was promoted to major general on 25 October after he had returned home from the failed expedition.
+Later on, he commanded a brigade at the sieges of Alexandria and Cairo, for which he received the Turkish Order of the Crescent, second class (KC).
+Houston was promoted to colonel on 29 April 1802 during the Peace of Amiens, commanding a brigade first at Malta, and then at Brighton to protect against any possible French invasion upon the beginning of the Napoleonic Wars in 1803.
+Houston commanded another brigade in the Walcheren Expedition of 1809, and was promoted to major general on 25 October, after he had returned home from the failed expedition.